pvdz/preval/tests/cases/normalize/pattern/param/arr/arr/rest/default_yes_no__undefined.md

 ## Todos triggered

-- inline computed array property read
+- (todo) inline computed array property read
-- replace with $array_slice
+- (todo) replace with $array_slice
-- we may be able to confirm that ident refs in the array literal are primitives in same loop/try scope
+- (todo) we may be able to confirm that ident refs in the array literal are primitives in same loop/try scope

 ## Globals